Skip to main content

 A full guide on how Spend Power works on Atlas

-Spend Power on Atlas is how much you have available to spend on your Atlas card.
-This depends on your secured credit and unsecured credit, as well as any pending balance you have on your Atlas card.
+Spend Power on Atlas is how much you have available to spend on your Atlas card when you have no pending balance on your card.
+This depends on your secured credit and unsecured credit.
+Your "Available to Spend" amount is dependent on those two quantities as well as any pending balance you have on your Atlas card.

-Spend Power = secured credit + unsecured credit - pending balance.
+Available to Spend = secured credit + unsecured credit - pending balance.

 Maximum Spend Power = secured credit + unsecured credit